Division of Fashion Design and Merchandising

 The program is a member of the National Retail Federation, the world’s largest retail trade association, representing discount and department stores, home goods and specialty stores, Main Street merchants, grocers, wholesalers, chain restaurants, and Internet retailers from the United States and more than 45 other countries.
 Retail is the largest private-sector employer in the U.S., supporting one in four U.S. jobs for 42 million working Americans as well as jobs for almost 3 million Texans.
 TWU Fashion Design and Merchandising is proud to be one of fewer than 90 universities in the U.S. and one of only six universities in Texas to partner with the NRF through the NRF Student Association.
 The NRF Student Association provides talented students interested in retail careers with unique educational and scholarship programs, networking opportunities, job boards, and access to the latest industry news and research.
 All students enrolled in NRF Student Association member schools are eligible to become NRF Student Association individual members at no expense to the students.

 All of the program faculty are members of the International Textile and Apparel Association, the primary professional organization of industry professionals and scholars interested in the textile and apparel discipline.
 ITAA is committed to discovery, dissemination, creativity, and leadership and seeks to provide a venue for dissemination of textile and apparel scholarship, including original apparel design.
-Through an undergraduate student membership in ITAA, each year, fashion design students that are sponsored by an ITAA faculty member are invited to submit proposals to present original design work at the ITAA Annual Conference during the Design Exhibition at the conference.
+Through an undergraduate student membership in ITAA, each year, fashion design students who are sponsored by an ITAA faculty member are invited to submit proposals to present original design work at the ITAA Annual Conference during the Design Exhibition at the conference.

 Finally, an overriding theme in Fashion and Textiles courses, especially upper-level courses, is interaction with industry partners.
 Field trips, guest speakers and lecturers, design critiques, technique workshops, industry events, community service, service-learning, externships, and internships are examples of ways in which TWU fashion students interact with individuals and companies within the fashion industry.